Spa Pool Filtration: Ensuring Clear and Safe Water

 Types of Spa Pool Filters

-- Cartridge Filters: These use tightly packed filter media in a removable unit.
-They’re suitable for domestic spa pools with lower bather loads.
-Cartridge filters need regular cleaning or replacement [44].
+Cartridge Filters: These use tightly packed filter media in a removable unit.
+The filter type works well for residential spa pools that do not experience heavy usage from bathers.
+Regular maintenance or replacement of cartridge filters should occur [44].

 How Spa Pool Filters Work